 Finally, why did I/we struggle when fishing, at night, with lures, over flat expanses of weed and reef – the type of venue that had yielded so many bass in the two previous late spring/early summer periods?
 Cuttlefish.
 Or rather the lack of them – a suspicion that was confirmed by my diver friends.
 Could the supressed air and sea temperature have affected their inshore migration?

 Yep, I really do think that bass are on the lookout (at night especially) for these meaty bass treats that venture into very shallow water at this stage of the year to breed – which leads me onto why I believe the needlefish have been more deadly (think of the profile or side view of a cuttlefish compared to a needlefish) earlier in the season… just a theory!

 Like the 2018 season (when it remained bitter up until the final days of April and then transitioned from winter to summer within a week) as soon as the water temperature rapidly increased by a couple of degrees, it simply switched the bass on – that urge to feed avidly augmented the possibility that some the bigger females spawning later than normal, and by their metabolism shifting up a few gears.

 In Part 2 I will describe my endeavours from a guiding perspective, in addition to my (few and far between) solo ventures during July through to December.
 Also, as intimated, I have a number of additional theories relating to how the bass reacted (their behaviour) to certain occurences this season, and I will also expand on the succcesful techniques associated to what was, overall, an excellent season, but one that wasn’t without its challenges.

-To enquire about or to purchase my book ‘The Lure of The Bass’ please complete the Contact Form below or simply purchase direct using the PayPal button (also below):
+To enquire about or to purchase my book ‘The Lure of The Bass’ please complete the Contact Form below:

 Thanks for reading